• Home

 Why

 The centre of the ship experiences the least rocking.
-Perfect if you’re prone to seasickness or travelling with young children.
+Worth the premium if you’re prone to seasickness or travelling with infants.

 Close to pools & water fun